Autopsy (1975 film): Plot

 Simona confronts Paul about his past, and when he fights her, he has a seizure, then later recovers.
 Simona finds the building super, who's a voyeur and abusive to his dog, having hanged himself in his bathroom with his dog's leash.
 Paul tries and fails to resuscitate him.
 Simona grows closer to Paul in spite of her relationship with Edgar, who wants to go to France with her.
 Paul reciprocates Simona's affection, but he refuses to give up his faith.
 Edgar, who refuses to believe Paul's assertions about Betty's murder, has Simona and Paul attend his next race.
-After Paul leaves, Edgar's car windshield blows out, and he narrowly escapes his car going up in flames.
+After Paul leaves, Edgar's car windshield blows out and he narrowly escapes his car going up in flames.

-Gianni receives a suicide note from Betty, in an envelope Simona gave Betty, which is supposed to have an enclosed document, but there's nothing else there.
-Believing his brother and business partner Lello stole it, Gianni fights Lello.
-He's later severely paralyzed from a fall out the window, unable to speak and only able to move his eyelids.
-Paul confides in Simona that Betty played a prank on a man she cared about, and Paul advised her to tell the man about making amends.
-Paul fears that advise got Betty killed.
-In the meantime, Edgar enjoys toying with Simona believing Paul is telling the truth, and as Paul's suspected of the crimes, Edgar insults Simona and even says she likely has some guilt in the attacks due to her declining sanity.
+Gianni receives a suicide note from Betty, in an envelope Simona gave Betty, which is supposed to include a document, but there's nothing else with the note.
+Believing that his brother and business partner Lello stole the document, Gianni fights Lello.
+He's later severely paralyzed from a fall out the window, unable to speak and only able to blink.
+Paul confides in Simona that Betty played a prank on a man she cared about and Paul advised her to tell the man so as to make amends.
+Paul fears that his advise got Betty killed.
+In the meantime, Edgar enjoys toying with Simona, believing Paul is telling the truth, and as Paul's suspected of the crimes, Edgar insults Simona and even says she likely has some guilt over the attacks due to her declining sanity.

-An experiment is conducted on Gianni, as reading his expression in his eye movements with a specialty machine can spell out answers to questions regarding his fall.
-His answers are incoherent, and with the wrong drug cocktail, Gianni slips into a coma.
-This gives Simona an idea, and she finds a puncture mark on Betty, confirming she was injected, then murdered.
+An experiment is conducted in the hospital on Gianni in which a special machine that reads his eye movements can allow him to spell out answers to questions regarding his fall.
+His answers are incoherent and he soon slips into a coma after someone deliberately tampered with his injection.
+This gives Simona an idea, and she finds a puncture mark on Betty, confirming that she was injected, then murdered.
 Ivo attacks Simona, forcing his hand up her uniform to aggressively molest her, but she nearly kills him with a fork, only to be stopped by Edgar.
-When Paul is locked out of his own church and is ordered to pack, he receives Betty's belongings, including an old Bible.
-He realizes it's a historic document he believes was salvaged from disastrous floods in Rome decades ago, and since Lello deals in antiquities, he confronts Lello, who's near shooting Paul, but regents.
+Paul is locked out of his own church and ordered to pack; as he collects his things he receives Betty's belongings, including an old Bible.
+He realizes that it's a historic document he believes was salvaged from disastrous floods in Florence decades earlier, and since Lello deals in antiques, he confronts Lello, who's near shooting Paul but relents.
 Paul assumes Lello stole the scripture to sell illegally with Gianni, making him a suspect.